 the shield of Saul—no longer rubbed with oil.
 (2 Sam.
 1:17-21).

 The Search After Ziklag

-Various shcolars have suggested to locate Ziklag at different location, yet only recently an archaeological expedition excavating at Khirbet e-Ra’i, a site that is 10 km south of Biblical Gath, yielded finds dating to both Philistine and Early Israelite periods.
+Various scholars have suggested to locate Ziklag at different locations, yet only recently an archaeological expedition excavating at Khirbet e-Ra’i, a site that is 7 miles south of Biblical Gat yielded finds dating to both Philistine and Early Israelite periods.